heliom/octofeed/README.md

 * A few typos like “1 commits” and “0 deletitions” fixes.

 ## Things we added
-* Repo avatars.
+* Repo icons/avatars.
 A repo group will display its icon instead of the default image if the repo as an `icon.png` image in `master/root`